theevo/Journal-CloudKit/README.md

 * On your EntryDetailView:
 	* conform to UITextFieldDelegate and call the function ‘textFieldShouldReturn’
 	* within the function call the ‘resignFirstResponder’ function on your textField and return ‘true’
-	* setup and ‘updateViews’ function takes an entry from the ‘entryReciever’ and sets the values for the textFields
+	* setup and ‘updateViews’ function takes an entry from the ‘entryReceiver’ and sets the values for the textFields
 	* handle your ‘ClearTextButtonTapped’ action similar to past Journal projects
 	* handle your ‘saveButtonTapped’ similar to previous projects, but have the ‘popViewController’ function take place on the main thread.
-	* in your ‘viewDidLoad’ call update views and assign the textField delegate
+	* in your ‘viewDidLoad’ call 'updateViews' and assign the textField delegate
 	* in your entryReceiver, use a did set to call ‘updateViews’ on the main thread.
 * On your EntryTableView:
 	* create an ‘updateViews’ function that accesses the main thread and adds the ‘reloadData’ function to the queue